itsjustyamo/319SBA-main/README.md

  SBA 319 Project README

  Overview
-This project is for the SBA 319 course.
+This project is for the SBA 319.
 It aims to develop a web application for managing car inventory, including trucks, luxury cars, and regular cars.

  Features
 - CRUD operations for trucks, luxury cars, and regular cars.